The real question is Why Not?

 Boston Common and the Public Garden are inspiring whether in full bloom, a riot of color or during a gentle snowfall.
 Tours and trails can be enjoyed by foot, bikes, boats, trolleys, segways or "ducks" almost year long.
 Permanent treasures, hands-on exhibits and ever-changing temporary exhibitions can be found at the city’s famed museums: the Museum of Fine Arts, the Museum of Science, the Isabella Stewart Gardner Museum, the Children’s Museum, the Institute of Contemporary Art, the John F. Kennedy Presidential Library & Museum, the Museum of African American History Museum, the Harvard Art Museums and the deCordova Sculpture Park and Museum to name but a few.

 Don’t limit your Boston experience to the main attractions and Boston proper.
-Meander into the neighborhoods - each unique with a personality all to themselves.
+Meander into the neighborhoods - each unique with a personality all to itself.
 Stroll through Roxbury where abolitionist William Lloyd Garrison lived and where Billie Holiday sang the blues.
 Pass under Chinatown’s ceremonial gate and explore the culinary and cultural traditions of this diverse Asian community, the third largest in the country.
 Browse gift and curio shops, bakeries and markets selling live poultry, fish, vegetables and spices.
 A tip for night owls, many of the restaurants remain open until 3am.
 The nation’s largest intact Victorian row houses reside in the South End.
 Visitors will also find an array of restaurants, cafes, stylish shops, art galleries and lovely pocket parks sprinkled throughout the neighborhood.
 Landmarks include the Boston Ballet Center, Boston Center for the Arts and Wally’s Café showcasing some of the best jazz and break-out jams since 1945.

 Recreational activities range from spectator sports (think Red Sox, Patriots, Bruins & Celtics) sailing and kayaking the Charles River, cutting figure eights on Frog Pond, jogging along the Esplanade or posing downward dog on the Greenway.
 Harborwalk along the city’s waterfront is filled with pocket parks, public art, cafes and dramatic vistas.
 Boston’s newest gem, the Rose Kennedy Greenway is inviting any time of year.
 Kick back, relax and enjoy musical performances, art installations, outdoor markets and movies, a spin on the carousel and Rings Fountain with its unpredictable water patterns that jet into the air.
 The Greenway’s Winter Lights brings warmth throughout the season and you just might be able to snowshoe or cross country ski some winters.